mas-bandwidth/netcode/STANDARD.md

 * _connection payload packet_
 * _connection disconnect packet_

-The replay buffer is implementation specific, but as a guide, at least a few seconds worth of packets at a typical send rate should be supported.
+The replay buffer size is implementation specific, but as a guide, at least a few seconds worth of packets at a typical send rate should be supported.
 Conservatively, a replay buffer size of 256 entries per-client should be sufficient for most applications.

 ## Client State Machine